DennisHeimbigner/netcdf-c/docs/nczarr.md

 Admittedly, this encoding is a bit of a hack.

-So when reading data with a pure zarr implementaion the above types should always appear as strings, and the type that signals NC_CHAR (in NCZarr) would be handled by Zarr as a string of length 1.
+So when reading data with a pure zarr implementaion attributes with the above types should always appear as strings, and the type that signals NC_CHAR (in NCZarr) would be handled by Zarr as a string of length 1.